Summarize

 Fortunately, we also have lighting manufacturers and retailers in Finland who focus on long-life LED lamps and guarantee long warranties and serviceability for LED lamps.
 So as a consumer, you can decide whether to buy your lights often or invest in quality.

 And the famous light is still on in Livermore.
 It is indoors and can be seen from the window as you walk past the fire station.
-The world’s second-longest burned can be found at the Byers Opera House in Fort Worth…
+The world’s second-longest burned is found in the Byers Opera House, Fort Worth

 A couple of other interesting stories on our blog: